Join a local group

 You may join a group in your area with a view to donating some garments every year or help with the sewing or knitting of various garments, please contact the Secretary at email@example.com and she will let you know where your nearest group is.

-We are very keen for people to start a new group among their family, friends and work colleagues.
+You might like to start a group amongst your family, friends and work colleagues.

 Join the Schools Group